OpenPIV/openpiv-python/openpiv/docs/sphinx-docs/src/installation_instruction.rst

 How to install the dependencies on a Mac
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The binary (32 or 64 bit) Enthought Python Distribution (EPD) is recommended.
 Visit http://www.enthought.com.
 However, if you use EPD Free distribution, you need to install Cython from http://www.cython.org

+Some distributions lack `progressbar` package.
+Install it separately using `pip`

+    pip install progressbar

 Get OpenPIV source code!